 Nearly everyone in the blockchain space agrees that decentralized exchanges (DEX) are the future of crypto trading.
-That’s because, even now in 2020, trading digital assets can be a headache.
+That’s because, even now in 2020, trading digital assets on centralized crypto exchanges can be a headache.

 To start trading, you must first buy assets with a fiat currency (USD, EUR, GBP, AUD, etc.) through fiat gateway services, which often charge high fees and/or offer poor exchange rates.
 Oftentimes, only a small handful of major digital currencies are available.
 Moreover, the exchange will hold the private keys to your coins and tokens for you.
 This is what's known as a custodial exchange.